 Pour the joconde batter into the prepared pan and gently spread it out to all the corners.

-Use your spatula or palette knife to get the batter as level and even as possible as it won't self-level during baking.
+Use your spatula or palette knife to get the batter as level and even as possible, as it won't self-level during baking.

 Bake

-Bake for in a preheated oven for 12–16 minutes, or until the sponge begins to develop a light golden color, pulls away from the edges of the pan, and springs back slightly when pressed.
+Bake in a preheated oven for 12-16 minutes, or until the sponge begins to develop a light golden color, pulls away from the edges of the pan, and springs back slightly when pressed.

 Let the sponge cool completely in the pan.